cgaege/ruta-pear-archetype/README.md

 - Maven

 ## Generate a new Ruta Annotator Project
-New Ruta annotator projects with PEAR packaging can be generated with the following maven command:
+There is no need to clone this repo to generate a new Ruta annotator project.
+Just execute the following command:

 ```
 mvn archetype:generate -DarchetypeGroupId=de.averbis.textanalysis -DarchetypeArtifactId=ruta-pear-archetype -DarchetypeVersion=1.3.0